 The Self Graduate Fellowship recognizes the value of gaining internship experience.
 Additionally, some academic departments require graduate studies to have an internship experience.
-To ensure internships, paid or unpaid, align with university and Self Graduate Fellowship policies, Self Graduate Fellows must inform the Self Graduate Fellowship office as soon as possible.
+To ensure internships, paid or unpaid, align with university and Self Graduate Fellowship policies, Self Graduate Fellows must inform the Self Graduate Fellowship Director as soon as possible.
+In the case of paid internships, Self Graduate Fellowship funding must be deferred (GRA funding and tuition and fees sponsorship).